wpickup/2023-jekyl-blog/_posts/2015-06-20-sydney-ceramics-galleries.md

 I am sure its a labour of love for most of the gallery owners as the market is not large and the work required to mount a successful exhibition is significant.

-- [Crackpot](https://www.crackpot.com.au) at Freshwater, regularly changing exhibits of local ceramics from Northern Beaches artists
+- [Crackpot](https://www.crackpot.com.au) at Freshwater, regularly changing exhibits of local ceramics from Northern Beaches artists. *Sadly Crackpot has recently closed.*

 - [Chinaclay](https://chinaclay.com.au/collections/ceramics) in Clovelly, combines a florist with a ceramics gallery "representing over 20 independent small batch ceramics artists"